aws-neuron/aws-neuron-parallelcluster-samples/examples/cluster-configs/trn1-16-nodes-pcluster.md

   StorageType: Efs
   ```

 The yaml file above will create a ParallelCluster with one c5.2xlarge head node, and 16 trn1.32xl compute nodes.
-All 16 trn1 nodes are in the same queue.
+All `MaxCount` trn1 nodes are in the same queue.
 In case you need to isolate compute nodes with different queues, simply append another instanceType designation to the current instanceType, and designate `MaxCount` for each queue, for example, `InstanceType` section would be become:

 ```
 InstanceType: trn1.32xlarge